cvklein/ngraminator/README.md

 This is still an experimental project!
 It seems to work pretty well, but use at your own risk.

 Important caveat: *I do not know Classical Chinese.
 I am literally Searle's [Chinese Room](https://en.wikipedia.org/wiki/Chinese_room) here.* I made this for my partner because she cares a lot about textual parallelism.
-Rather than tweak filenames for her each time, I've put the original code together in a handy  package so she play with it herself as needed.
+Rather than tweak filenames for her each time, I've put the original code together in a handy package so she can fiddle  with it herself as needed.

 13 Sep 2026: I finally made this public!
 Feedback very welcome